 Another exclusively GS program, Nexus (1.25 megabytes and GS/OS 5.0.2 required) pales in comparison to Hyper-Studio.
 In fairness, however, Nexus takes a totally different approach to hypermedia.
 You can't write a multiple-choice question or draw a polygon within Nexus itself; instead you use it as a utility to link files previously created with wordprocessing, painting, or sounddigitization programs.
-(At press time, a version of Nexus sup $porting\ Pioneer\ laser-disc\ play-\\ \textbf{Nexus:}\ \textbf{free-form\ database\ linking\ text,\ graphics,\ and\ sound\ files.}$ ers was in development.)
+(At press time, a version of Nexus sup $porting\ Pioneer\ laser-disc\ play-\ Nexus:\ free-form\ database\ linking\ text,\ graphics,\ and\ sound\ files.$ ers was in development.)

 In Nexus each free-form database isn't a stack; it's a set consisting of linked files.
 Forging links couldn't be easier.
 For example, open a document written with the AppleWorks Classic word processor (version 3.0 files are imported without formatting); now pick a linking word.
 Press Open apple-A (or pull down the Link menu) to add the connection.
-Drag and double-click on the hollow rectangle on the target word Finally, choose the file to which you'd like to link; you can link as many as 1000 such files in a chain.
+Drag and rials and business presentations are likely to use the Apple IIe, IIc, IIc Plus, or their Laser 128 counterparts.
+A Tutor-Tech-based hypermedia system is an affordable choice for the average classroom, computer lab, or retail store.